ISISComputingGroup/ibex_developers_manual/Omron-FINS.md

 dbLoadRecords("${TOP}/db/he-recovery.db","P=$(MYPVPREFIX),Q=EXAMPLE:)
 ```

 In the IBEX GUI, make sure to set the two macros for the FINS IOC, PLC_IP and PLC_NODE.
-PLC_IP refers to the IP address of the PLC, and the node is a FINS protocol application layer specific address.
+PLC_IP refers to the IP address of the PLC, and the node is a FINS protocol application layer specific address that differentiates between nodes (such as PLCs or host computers).
 By default, it corresponds to the last byte of the IP address, but for some FINS PLCs this is not the case.

 For running the IOC for testing, see below.